Vanova/mfom_dcase16_task4/README.md

 #### Development mode

-In this mode the system is trained and tested within the development dataset.
+In this mode the system is trained and tested with the development dataset.
 This is the default operating mode.
-To run the system in this mode:
+In order to run the system in this mode:

 `python run_dcase.py -m dev` or `run_dcase.py -m dev -p params/dcase.yaml`.